dluismendezpy/chat-room-2-django-app/README.md

 # Chat App
-This is a real-time chat application that allows several users to speak simultaneously in several chat rooms
+This is a real-time chat application that allows several users to chat simultaneously in several chat rooms

 ### To run this application you need to install:
 - django